-Snacks, hats, sunscreen, entertainment, water, shade… Read the whole article again and double down on it for travel with children!
+Road trip essentials for kids include snacks, hats, sunscreen, entertainment, water, shade… Read the whole article again and double down on it for travel with children!

 Will you need snow chains and do you know how to put them on?
 A torch is essential for this, as well as decent, waterproof gloves.
 Have you changed to winter tyres?
 Do you have a snow shovel and ice scraper.
 Don’t forget to put the windscreen wipers up in the air overnight.
 Look at what others are doing and follow!